needle-tools/needle-engine-support/documentation/getting-started.md

 5. **Continue [here](#generate-a-web-project-and-add-content)**.

-## Option 3: Regular Start — from a Template or from Scratch 🐢
+## Option 3: Start from Scratch — Manual Setup 🐢

 ### Create a new project